Program Overview

 - Discuss the current debate and thinking surrounding antimicrobial resistance in modern public health

-- Skilfully practice various functions of antimicrobial stewardship
+- Skillfully practice various functions of antimicrobial stewardship

 - Detect and manage antimicrobial resistance